Daylighting Intersections

 Daylighting also improves our experience of a street.
 No one enjoys the feeling of having to peek around a parked car or inch into oncoming traffic just to determine if it’s safe to continue.
 There is a negative psychological impact to constantly navigating such uncertain or threatening situations.
 Mental well-being and peace of mind are just as important as physical safety in a livable city.

-Open Plans has worked directly with 21 community boards, in four of the five boroughs, to pass daylighting resolutions in their districts.
+Open Plans has worked directly with 23 community boards, in four of the five boroughs, to pass daylighting resolutions in their districts.
 Representing almost 3 million New Yorkers, this groundswell of support demonstrates that New Yorkers are eager for safer intersections and don’t mind trading street parking to get them.
+In addition, over 170+ civic groups have sent letters of support for daylighting.

 New York State law actually mandates daylighting at all intersections, but New York City currently opts out.
-A bill currently in the City Council would mandate that the City ends that exemption, daylighting every intersection with physical hardening, which is crucial to ensuring daylighting delivers safer streets.
-There is also a bill in the New York State legislature that would end the City’s ability to opt out of the daylighting law.
+A bill currently in the City Council—Int.
+1138—would mandate that the City ends that exemption, daylighting every intersection with physical hardening, which is crucial to ensuring daylighting delivers safer streets.
+There is also a bill in the New York State legislature—S445 and A3730—that would end the City’s ability to opt out of the daylighting law.
 Open Plans supports these bills, especially the City bill that includes the crucial mandate for hardening infrastructure.